|

 Headlands, and Mount Tam, then veers right into coast live oaks woods.

-At one last little sunny viewpoint a bench invites a lingering break,
+At one sunny viewpoint a bench invites a lingering break,

 and the trail then begins a campaign of switchbacks.
 Some shortcuts are